larigens/team-up/README.md

 Once the application is launched, a series of questions will appear so that the user can enter the necessary information to build the profile.

-If you need more guidance on how to use README Lab, click here for the tutorial!
+If you need more guidance on how to use Team-Up, click here for the tutorial!

 ## Questions